antonavas/Python_Projects/README.md

 Key Findings:

---December is the best month for sales.
+- December is the best month for sales.- San Francisco, Los Angeles, and New York are the cities with the highest number of orders.
---San Francisco, Los Angeles, and New York are the cities with the highest number of orders.
+- The top-selling items are batteries and phone accessories.
---The top-selling items are batteries and phone accessories.
+- Certain products are frequently purchased together, which could be leveraged for cross-selling.
---Certain products are frequently purchased together, which could be leveraged for cross-selling.
+- This project demonstrates a complete data analysis workflow, from data cleaning and preparation to deriving actionable business insights

---This project demonstrates a complete data analysis workflow, from data cleaning and preparation to deriving actionable business insights
+---